Tom Brown

 The meal best enjoyed is a breakfast of bacon eggs on toast fried chips with fresh orange juice, and for supper an ox-tail stew.
 I like eating out romantic.
 For recreation nature hikes, camping and fishing, listening to good music and reading, classics mostly, and good movies.
 I love dogs my best one was a Maltese poodle Freddy.
 I love rain and lightning thunderstorms and rainbows.
 As well as writing and publishing here on Abctales.

-God is in the details.
-God is in the timing.
+God is in the details of the details.
+God is in the timing of the timing.

 My stories